Leopard Gecko Care Sheet

 Leopard Gecko Temperament

-Leopard geckos are highly inquisitive and lively geckos, but are nocturnal, so are more often seen exploring their tank in the evening and at night.
-They make an ideal first lizard as they are relatively easy to care for and they can become quite tame with regular interactions with their keeper.
+One of the calmest pet reptiles for sale anywhere, leopard geckos make great pets!
+Leopard geckos are highly inquisitive and lively geckos.
+They are nocturnal, however, so are more often seen exploring their tank in the evening and at night.
+Leos can make make ideal first pet geckos as they are easy to care for.
+Additionally, they can become very tame with regular handling from their owners.

 Things to consider before purchasing a Leopard Gecko